Texas vs. Kansas NCAA Football Odds, Plays and Insights | November 13, 2021

 - So far this year Kansas has one win against the spread.

-- The Jayhawks have covered the spread once this season when underdogs by 30.5 points or more (in two chances).
+- The Jayhawks have been underdogs by 30.5 points or more two times this year and covered the spread once.

-- Kansas' games this season have hit the over on five of eight set point totals (62.5%).
+- Kansas' games this season have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

 - The Jayhawks have turned the ball over 10 times, four fewer times than the Longhorns have forced turnovers (14).